Interior evolution of regular Schwarzschild black holes: Introduction

-Before total collapse occurs, a stage marked by maximal geometric simplicity, we may reasonably expect the internal geometry of the BH to be highly complex.
+(ii) Before total collapse occurs, a stage marked by maximal geometric simplicity, we may reasonably expect the internal geometry of the BH to be highly complex.
 This complexity, however, will be assumed to remain consistent with the absence of primary hair: a single parameter ${\cal M}$ in the static case, and two parameters $\{{\cal M},\,a\}$ in the stationary case, representing the total mass and angular momentum of the configuration, respectively.
 In short, any internal structure should be encoded entirely in secondary hair.
-This requirement implies one of two possibilities: (i) the system remains within the domain of general relativity, even under extreme curvature, or (ii) if a new theory is invoked, its formulation must remain strictly geometric and refrain from introducing additional charges.
+This requirement implies one of two possibilities: (a) the system remains within the domain of general relativity, even under extreme curvature, or (b) if a new theory is invoked, its formulation must remain strictly geometric and refrain from introducing additional charges.

-Building on the two premises outlined above, this letter presents a simple analytical description of the final stage of spherically symmetric gravitational collapse, namely the formation of a nonsingular Schwarzschild BH, developed within a purely geometric framework, without assuming any specific gravitational theory.
+Building on the two premises outlined above, this work presents a simple analytical description of the final stage of spherically symmetric gravitational collapse, namely the formation of a nonsingular Schwarzschild BH, developed within a purely geometric framework, without assuming any specific gravitational theory.
 We first identify an infinite family of previously overlooked regular solutions, revealing the remarkable structural richness of the Schwarzschild interior.
-By introducing dynamical evolution into these solutions, we uncover potential singularities that arise only in the dynamical case, absent in the static scenario, whose resolution shows that collapse cannot proceed arbitrarily but is instead subject to highly restrictive conditions.
-We further demonstrate that the region beyond the inner horizon inevitably develops singularities, in full agreement with the strong cosmic censorship conjecture~\cite{Dafermos:2003wr,Penrose:1969pc,Dafermos:2017dbw,Hollands:2019whz}.
+By introducing {time dependence} into these solutions, we uncover potential singularities that arise only in the {evolving} case, absent in the static scenario, whose resolution shows that collapse cannot proceed arbitrarily but is instead subject to highly restrictive conditions.
+We further demonstrate, without resorting to perturbative methods~\cite{Poisson:1989zz,Ori:1991zz}, that the region beyond the inner horizon inevitably develops singularities, in full agreement with the strong cosmic censorship conjecture~\cite{Dafermos:2003wr,Penrose:1969pc,Dafermos:2017dbw,Hollands:2019whz}.
 Finally, by exploiting the simplicity of these configurations, we propose a tractable regularization mechanism that provides both an exact analytical account of regular BH formation and a detailed description of the transition between Schwarzschild's singular and regular configurations.